Bessel function: Applications

 Bessel functions also appear in other problems, such as signal processing (e.g., see FM audio synthesis, Kaiser window, or Bessel filter).

 Definitions

-Because this is a second-order linear differential equation, there must be two linearly independent solutions.
+Because this is a linear differential equation, solutions can be scaled to any amplitude.
+The amplitudes chosen for the functions originate from the early work in which the functions appeared as solutions to definite integrals rather than solutions to differential equations.
+Because the differential equation is second-order, there must be two linearly independent solutions: one of the first kind and one of the second kind.
 Depending upon the circumstances, however, various formulations of these solutions are convenient.
-Different variations are summarized in the table below and described in the following sections.
+Different variations are summarized in the table below and described in the following sections.The subscript n is typically used in place of $\alpha$ when $\alpha$ is known to be an integer.

 Bessel functions of the second kind and the spherical Bessel functions of the second kind are sometimes denoted by N_{n} and n_{n}, respectively, rather than Y_{n} and y_{n}.